 - The Voices of Children brief, filed with the United States Supreme Court by the Family Equality Council, COLAGE and Kentucky youth Kinsey Morrison in the case that eventually legalized marriage equality throughout the U.S.

-- The speech that 12-year-old Corin gave in Victoria, Australia, at a seminar of the Victorian Assisted Reproductive Treatment Authority (VARTA).
+- The speech that 12-year-old Corin gave in Victoria, Australia, at a seminar of the Victorian Assisted Reproductive Treatment Authority (VARTA) is also worth a listen.
 He explains why it is important to discuss with young kids how they were made, what it was like to meet his donor and donor siblings, and what kids should do if they get teased for having a donor—or simply asked intrusive questions.
 I also like the observation from his mom, Jacqui Tomlins, that “Once you tell your kids their story it belongs to them and you have no control over who they tell, or how they tell it.
 And that can be a bit scary, or not.”
 Kudos to her for posting his unedited words (with his permission).

 I am a member of the Amazon Associates program, and get a small referral fee from all purchases made at Amazon.com via links on this site.
 You are under no obligation to purchase through them.